Azer0s/pogmalloc/README.md

 ### Limitations

 * No packed structs (tho, this isn't really tested yet)
-* Doesn't work on windows
+* Doesn't work on Windows
 * Kinda flimsy tbh (it's cool and all but don't use it in prod lmao)

 ### Credits